 Vinyl siding replacement really is a low-maintenance home improvement option.
 Heavyweight PVC doesn’t rot, doesn’t harbor termites and isn’t attractive to woodpeckers, so you won’t need to call pest control.
 Once installed, your house will look great for years.
-Simply get your power washer out once a year to bring back that as-new sparkle.
+Simply get your power washer out once a year to clean your siding

 Wide, smooth siding is very on-trend right now, and so is hyper-thin siding.
 Wider siding looks great on a larger home, while narrower siding suits a smaller house.

 Some companies install new siding directly over old siding.
 Thompson Creek takes a thorough approach instead, stripping off all your old siding and then inspecting your home’s underlayment.
 Then, we wrap your property in an insulative, waterproof moisture barrier.
 Finally, we install brand new high-quality vinyl siding.